New York State Grants

-Veterans Tuition Awards (VTA) are awards for full-time or part-time study for eligible veterans matriculated at an undergraduate or graduate degree-granting institution or in an approved vocational training program in New York State.
-Students must complete the Free Application for Federal Student Aid (FAFSA) at www.fafsa.gov and a NYS TAP application at www.tapweb.org.
-Veterans who do not anticipate filling a FAFSA, can request a Scholarship Grant Payment Application by calling HESC at 1-888-697-4372.
+Veterans Tuition Awards (VTA) are awards for full-time or part-time study for eligible veterans matriculated at an undergraduate or graduate degree-granting institution or in an approved vocational training program in New York state.
+Students must complete the Free Application for Federal Student Aid (FAFSA) at https://fafsa.ed.gov/ and a NYS TAP application at www.tapweb.org.
+Students must also complete the NYS Veterans Tuition Award Application

-For full-time study, veterans shall receive an award of up to the full cost of undergraduate tuition for New York State residents at the State University of New York, or actual tuition charges, whichever is less.
-Full-time study is defined as 12 or more credits per semester (or the equivalent) at a degree-granting institution, or 24 or more hours per week in a vocational training program.
+For full-time study, veterans shall receive an award of up to the full cost of undergraduate tuition for New York state residents at the State University of New York, or actual tuition charges, whichever is less.
+Full-time study is defined as 12 or more credits per semester (or the equivalent) at a degree-granting institution.
 For part-time study, awards will be prorated by credit hour.
-Part-time study is defined as 3–11 credits per semester (or the equivalent) at a degree-granting institution, or 6–23 hours per week in a vocational training program.
+Part-time study is defined as 3–11 credits per semester (or the equivalent) at a degree-granting institution.

 Learn more about Veterans Tuition Awards.